jekaaa17/MLPro/README.md

 # MLPro
-responsive website for sharing my knowledge and information about Mobile Legends game
+React application for sharing my knowledge and information about Mobile Legends game

 ## Built With